neutrinoceros/yt_idefix/README.md

  ('pluto-vtk', 'VX3')]
 ```

-This normalization is only applied to not to user-defined outputs or Pluto's ion
+This normalization is only applied to non-user-defined outputs and Pluto's ion
 fraction outputs.